 Phoenix Design and their client AXOR Hansgrohe win the coveted iF Gold Award for the new AXOR Uno Zero and Uno Select product line.
 During the award-winning ceremony taking place on 10 March 2017 at the “BMW World” in Munich, Phoenix Design – represented by Design Business Manager Andreas Diefenbach (2nd f. l.) – was honoured to accept the iF sculpture.

 Welcome for the next 6 months – our new Phoenix Design interns have arrived: Leonie, Lena, Agnes, Benny, Marvin, Tony (from left to right) and Valérie, connected from our studio in Munich precisely for this photo.

-Phoenix Design is honoured to receive five German Design Awards this year.
+Phoenix Design is honoured to receive five German Design Awards this year, one of it in gold!
 The coveted awards will be handed over on Friday, 10 February 2017, at the “Ambiente” trade fair in Frankfurt/Main.
 An exhibition on the trade fair grounds will showcase all winners.